WindsorLakeComputing/reactnd-project-myreads-starter/README.md

 ```
 WARNING: This software is intended to only be run on a computer running the Linux operating system.
 ```
 Download this project into a directory.
+Inside of the project root directory run the command 'yarn install' in order to install dependencies.

+## Running
-Inside of the project root directory run the command 'yarn start'.
+Inside of the project root directory run the command 'yarn start' in order to begin hosting the project.
 Within 1 minute a new window will open up inside of your start default web browser.
 The program will run on localhost with a port number of 3000.

 ## What You're Getting